 8. Get out to the Sahara Desert – it’s gorgeous!

-You can buy an excursions from Marrakech in the ‘Big Square ‘ (bartering of course) rather than online or at your hotel to save money.
-I’d recommend choosing one that is at least 2-3 days long, as the drive out to the desert almost takes an entire day, so an overnight is not enough time,
+Our Sahara Desert excursion was the highlight of my trip.
+If youre’ flexible on dates, you could wait until you get to Marrakech to book these, as there are plenty of people selling them in the ‘Big Square ‘ and you can barter with them (make sure you barter, because they’ll start their prices high!).
+I’d recommend choosing one that is at least 2-3 days long, as the drive out to the desert almost takes an entire day, so an overnight is not enough time.

 9. Eat everything

-I was advised not to eat the meat in the night markets, but I did it anyway and it was fine – delicious too.
-Food in general there is pretty healthy and delicious too!
+I was advised not to eat the meat in the night markets, but I did it anyway and it was fine – it was delicious too.
+In fact most of the food we ate was pretty healthy and delicious!

 10. Dress conservatively